 If the vaporizer requires the operator’s presence even during the vaporization phase, it is evident that the protection for the respiratory tract must be higher.
 You will need a mask with filters suitable for organic acid vapors, such as ABE.

 If the number of hives to be treated is limited, you can opt for a semi-mask to protect the respiratory tract and opaque glasses to protect the eyes.
 This solution is unsuitable if you have many hives to treat because, after some minutes, the glasses will tend to fog up.
 If You have many hives, the best choice is to use an entire mask equipped with an anti-fog system.

-Some vaporizers work at 12 Volts, others at 110 or 230 Volts.
+Some are cordless and run on 18-volt Li-Ion batteries, some sublimators run on 12 volts, and some run on 110 or 230 volts.
 How do I choose one suitable for me?

 12 Volt Vaporizers

 Usually, cup vaporizers work on 12 volts.
 The OXALIKA PRO professional vaporizers are available at 12 volts, 110 volts, as well as 230 volts.
 You must choose based on your needs and the type of apiaries you will operate.

 Fundamental to keep in mind: you can’t extend the power cable of 12 Volt vaporizers.
 Increasing the power line length would be like powering the vaporizer with an almost empty battery.